 Montenegro’s most formidable foes were the Venetians and Ottomans.
 Both cultures left a strong impact on the country.

 Njegoš brought “modernization” to Montenegro in the 19th century.
 Between 1970 and 1974 the Montenegrin people built the highest mausoleum in the world to honor him.
 It’s on the second highest peak of Lovcen Mountain.

 Art is important to Montenegrins.
-Milo Milunović and Dado Đurić are two notable contemporary artists.
-If possible, I’ll visit local galleries and see their work.
+Milo Milunović and Dado Đurić are two artists noted for their contemporary work.
+If possible, I plan to visit local galleries and see their work.
 Most major galleries are in Cetinje, Herceg-Novi, Podgorica, Bar, and Budva.

 Independence, Politics, Economy

 Like Croatians, Montenegrins have a “relentless desire for independence”.
-Over centuries they’ve fought fierce battles against large invading armies.
+They’ve fought fierce battles against large invading armies.

 Montenegro has been independent since 2006.
 The President Milo Đukanović is also President of the Democratic Party of Socialists of Montenegro.
 He’s known as a “Balkan political strongman” and has been in power since 1997.
 I’ve heard that Đukanović is unpopular with younger Montenegrins.

 My landlord expressed concern that the current situation in Kosovo might have a negative impact on Montenegro.
 I don’t know much about it and am educating myself.

 There’s considerable poverty in Montenegro.
 The average monthly salary is between 300 – 600 Euros.
 Montenegro’s economy is said to be “in transition”.
 It’s service based and still recovering from the impact of the Yugoslav Wars.
 Montenegro experienced a real estate boom in 2006 and 2007 when wealthy “Russians, Brits, and others bought property on the Montenegrin coast”.